skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 - There was no change in either `LeftPadderTest` or `RightPadderTest`.
 - There was no change in any of the covered classes.

-Hence, the `SKIP` prediction in skippy/predictions.log.
+Hence, the skip prediction in skippy/predictions.log.

 ### Testing After Modifications